wanjiaXG/pp-server/README.md

 bid             BeatmapId
 mode            game mode： 0 = osu!, 1 = taiko, 3 = mania(Not support ctb)
 mods            Use short name.
-Example: HDDT or DTHR or HRHD acc             Percentage of acc 0-100 miss            The number of misses combo           The number of combo good            The number of good(100) meh             The number of meh(50) score           The number of score percentCombo    Set a percentage to automatically calculate the number of combos, combo = percentCombo * maxcombo
+Example: HDDT or DTHR or HRHD acc             Percentage of acc.
+Range: 0-100 miss            The number of misses combo           The number of combo good            The number of good(100) meh             The number of meh(50) score           The number of score percentCombo    Set a percentage to automatically calculate the number of combos, Range: 0-100
 ```